skybert/skybert-net/src/linux/2025-the-way-i-work.md

 My workspaces are as follows:

-1. Editor
+1. Primary coding enviroment (Emacs ♥️)
 2. Web browser
 3. Terminals
 4. Secondary coding environment
 5. Whatever goes
 6. Whatever goes
-7. Whatever goes
+7. Personal browser
 8. Snapshot manager and VPN
 9. Music and sound control
-10. Personal chat
+10. Personal chat (Signal)

 I prioritise screen real estate, so I have no window decorations, no toolbar, no notificaiton area, no nothing.
 The mouse has no use apart